 Many of us resorted to listening to our car radio, to try and figure out what had happened and how long it might be.
 We were told it could be days before power would be restored.
 Traffic lights ceased to function – creating a huge gridlock of vehicles not going anywhere.
 Elevators stalled between floors in buildings.
 Hospitals discovered that some of their generators were out of repair.

-If you were lucky enough to live near a neighborhood store, you quickly discovered stock was being bought out at a record rate.
+If you were lucky enough to live near a neighborhood store, you quickly discovered stock was wiped out within an hour.
 And if you didn’t have small bills you were out of luck, because store clerks couldn’t give change.
 No cash on hand?
 You were really out of luck.
 For most of us who experienced it, it left its mark.
 And more than one person I know vowed to be better prepared the next time something like that happened.

 Have you experienced something similar?